Jermov/CitiBike_Tableau/README.md

 ### Story Board Overview
 Because there were so many interactive dashboards, the concern was that the insights may be overlooked.
 A consolidated story board that explains the insights gathered at each dashboard helps the audience understand what the data is saying.

+## Conclusion
+Tableau would be a wonderful tool, for a person that is paying for the full software suite.
+I am not left with warm and/or fuzzy feelings about using Tableau Public with datasets this large.
+On a positive note: I have successfully displayed my skills leveraging the Tableau visualization tool.